AdobeDocs/experience-manager-65.en/help/forms/using/add-versioning-reviews-comments.md

 1. Click the **add icon** located on the upper right rail as given in the image.
         ![Annotation](assets/annotation.png)

-1. Now click the **add icon** located on the upper left rail as given in the image to add the annotation.
+1. Now, click the **add icon** located on the upper left rail as given in the image to add the annotation.
         ![Add annotation](assets/add-annotation.png)

 1. Now, you can add comments, draw sketches with multiple colors to form components.

-1. To see all your added annotations to a form, select your form, and you see the annotations added on the left panel, as shown in the image.
+1. To see all your added annotations to a form, select your form, and you see that the annotations added on the left panel, as shown in the image.

    ![See added annotations](assets/see-annotations.png)

-## See also {#see-also}
+## See also

 * [Compare Adaptive Forms core components](/help/forms/using/compare-forms-core-components.md)